 My mother taught me, you should never give your child something you haven’t tried.”

-We all know breast milk is baby’s first food, and here are five things I discovered after trying it.
+We all know breast milk is baby’s first food, and here are seven things I discovered after trying it.

 1. It Sprays